11 days in Taiwan: Day 6 from Taichung to Hualien

 To.
 My.
 Horror.

-I couldn’t get past the gantry with my ticket!
-Not knowing what was wrong, I sought help with one of the HSR staff and she kindly informed me that my ticket was for the next day.
+I couldn’t get past the gantry with my ticket at Taichung to catch my train to Taipei!
+Not knowing what was wrong, I sought help with one of the HSR staff and she kindly informed me that my ticket was actually booked for the next day.

-Yes, it was very embarrassing, but I was relieved that I didn’t make a mistake with the accommodations date instead.
+Yes, it was very embarrassing, but I was relieved that I didn’t make a mistake with the accommodation dates instead.

 There are different and limited choices everyday; it kind of forces you to try out new flavours.
 So here’s the one I got: